The Magic Flute Unveiled

 Of interest to students of Masonic history; of great interest to those who

 love opera and this opera in particular.
+(See below for a GREAT DVD of this

 was a music history professor for many years.
 He tells us that Chailley is a